This post was most recently updated on February 6th, 2019.

 Heh, because of course it is!

-On-Premises (SharePoint Server 2010, 2013, 2016, 2019 and so on) the security model is slightly different.
-Custom Scripting is not disabled per se, but using Script Editor or Content Editor web parts might still be disabled for editors on new web application.
+On-Premises (SharePoint Server 2010, 2013, 2016, 2019, and so on) the security model is slightly different.
+Custom Scripting is not disabled per se, but using Script Editor or Content Editor web parts might still be disabled for editors on the new web applications.

 This means, that you’ll be severely limited with your webpart options by default!